top of page

 1910 $5 Indian Head Half Eagle Gold Coin

-Quite a few dates in this series are incredibly challenging to obtain in higher Mint State conditions.
-We recommend to our clients on a budget not to attempt assembling the entire series in Uncirculated Mint State condition.
+Quite a few dates in this series are incredibly challenging to obtain in higher Uncirculated Mint State condition.
+We recommend to our clients on a tight budget not to attempt assembling the entire series in Uncirculated Mint State condition.
 Instead, focus on acquiring particular coins and key dates in the series.

-In the early 1900s, the Gold $5 Indian Half Eagle had a high face value and significant purchasing power.
-For example, the purchasing power of $5 in 1908 is equivalent to $142.00 in 2023.
+In the early 1900s, the gold $5 Indian half eagle had a high face value and significant purchasing power.
+For example, the purchasing power of $5 in 1908 is equivalent to $142.00 in 2024.

 This accounted for its wide circulation, particularly throughout the Far West.
-The coin also experienced hoarding and mass melting for its precious metals content, accounting for its low survival rates in Uncirculated condition.
+The coin also experienced hoarding and mass melting for its precious metal content, accounting for its low survival rates in Uncirculated condition.

 1908 $5 Indian Head Half Eagle Gold Coin

-The infamous Wall Street crash of 1929 and terrible economic conditions prevented further production of the Half Eagle, ending a denomination that dates back to 1795.
+The infamous Wall Street crash of 1929 and terrible economic conditions prevented further production of the half eagle, ending the run of the United States' first gold coin denomination dating back to 1795.

 KEY DATE GOLD $5 INDIAN HEAD HALF EAGLES

-1909-O (New Orleans) This $5 Indian Head Half Eagle is a perfect example of a valuable and highly coveted coin, regardless of its condition.
-There are four significant factors the 1909-O has going for it as an exceptional investment and collector piece.
+1909-O (New Orleans) This $5 Indian Head half eagle is a perfect example of a valuable and highly coveted coin, regardless of its condition.
+There are four significant factors the 1909-O has going for it as an exceptional collector and investment piece.

 1909 New Orleans $5 Indian Head Half Eagle Gold Coin